Alexander I of Yugoslavia: Restoration of constitution

+Foreign policy

 King Alexander I of Yugoslavia and Mustafa Kemal Atatürk, the first President of the Republic of Turkey, in 1933.

-Starting in 1933, Alexander had become worried about Nazi Germany.
-In March 1933, the French minister in Belgrade, Paul-Émile Naggiar, told Alexander that France was seriously worried about the stability of Yugoslavia and warned that the King could not continue to rule in face of opposition from the majority of his subjects and that Paris viewed that Alexander was starting to become a liability for France.
-Naggiar predicted the new regime in Germany was going to challenge the international order created by the Treaty of Versailles sooner or later and that France needed Yugoslavia to be stable and strong, which led Naggiar to advise the King to adopt federalism for his realm.
+Starting in 1933, Alexander became worried about Nazi Germany.
+In March 1933, the French minister in Belgrade, Paul-Émile Naggiar, told Alexander that France was seriously worried about the stability of Yugoslavia and warned that the King could not continue to rule in face of opposition from the majority of his subjects and that Paris was starting to view Alexander as a liability for France.
+Naggiar predicted that the new regime in Germany was going to challenge the international order created by the Treaty of Versailles sooner or later and that France needed Yugoslavia to be stable and strong, which led Naggiar to advise the King to adopt federalism for his realm.

-However, one point of agreement of Alexander with Mussolini was his fear of Anschluss which would make Germany a direct neighbour of Yugoslavia.
+One point of agreement of Alexander with Mussolini was his fear of the unification of Germany and Austria, which would make Germany a direct neighbour of Yugoslavia.
 Alexander had no desire to have Germany as a neighbour, which led him to support the continuation of Austrian independence.
-Despite his distaste for communism, the King gave support, albeit in a very cautious and hesitant way, to the plans of French Foreign Minister Louis Barthou to bring the Soviet Union into a front meant to contain Germany.
-In 1933–34, Alexander become the proponent of a Balkan Pact, which would unite Yugoslavia, Greece, Romania and Turkey.
+Despite his distaste for communism, the King gave support, albeit in a very cautious and hesitant way, to the plans of French foreign minister Louis Barthou to bring the Soviet Union into a front meant to contain Germany.
+In 1933–34, Alexander became a proponent of an alliance between Yugoslavia, Greece, Romania and Turkey, which was achieved in 1934 with the creation of the Balkan Pact.

 Although the Balkan Pact was directed primarily against Italy and its allies (Hungary, Albania and Bulgaria), Alexander hoped the pact might provide some protection against Germany.
-After the coup d'état in May 1934 in Sofia, King Alexander also hoped that Bulgaria would join the Balkan Entente.
-The new Bulgarian government had started repression against IMRO.
+After the coup d'état in May 1934 in Sofia, Alexander hoped that Bulgaria would also join the pact.
+The new Bulgarian government had started repression against the IMRO.
 In September 1934, Alexander visited Sofia to improve relations with Bulgaria.
-A Bulgarian military organisation, Zveno, supported the unification of Bulgaria and Albania into Yugoslavia, which agreed with Alexander's policy, Balkans for the Balkan peoples.
+The Bulgarian organisation which had taken power in the 1934 coup, Zveno, supported the unification of Bulgaria and Albania into Yugoslavia, which agreed with Alexander's policy, Balkans for the Balkan peoples.